Partner 01: Wageningen University

 Role in the project

 WU will be the coordinator and main responsible for the project.
 WU will be involved in all 9 work packages (WP): WP1& WP2 (as the responsible of the Dutch Case Study Site, CSS9-

 Groningen), WP3 (task 3.2 - on the improvement of FOCUS exposure models, and task 3.4 on the Validation of exposure estimates), WP4 (task 4.1 & task 4.4 - on the assessment of the effects of PPPs’ mixtures on terrestrial non-target organisms and their functions, and on animal health, respectively), WP5 (tasks 5.1-5.3 - on the toolbox development and health impact assessment), WP6 (task 6.3 - ex-ante assessment), and WP7 (task 7.2 & 7.3 - on transition paths towards more sustainable plant production), WP8 (task 8.1 & 8.4 - on the creation of the project website and of the data management plan, respectively) and WP9 (all tasks- project coordination and management).

 Prof. dr Violette Geissen - Overall project coordinator

 Prof. dr. Ritsema - Deputy project coordinator

-Ms. da Graca Silva MSc is PhD student in the Soil Physics and Land Management group with expertise in soil chemistry, ecotoxicology and risk assessment.
+Dr. da Graca Silva is a researcher in the Soil Physics and Land Management group with expertise in soil chemistry, ecotoxicology and risk assessment.
 She has been working in distribution of pesticide residues in European soils.